tehmaspc/puppet-magnum/README.md

 `puppet-magnum` is a tool for rapid, consistent, and best practice Puppet module development.

-`puppet-magnum` helps the Puppet module developer to create or maintain a Puppet module and test the module with tools like the following:
+`puppet-magnum` helps the Puppet module developer create or maintain a Puppet module and test the module with tools like the following:

 * [puppet-lint](http://puppet-lint.com)
 * [rspec-puppet](http://rspec-puppet.com)